flolbr/ergodox-aleph/README.markdown

 Major changes include:

 * Full Under-Key RGB
-* Output header for additional RGB on bottom
 * Through-hole diodes for easy soldering
 * Replaced the expensive J-Link Needle port with a cheap J-Link socket
+* Added stabiliser holes to 2U keys on thumb cluster
+* Replaced discontinued USB ports with new parts

 **I've only done the left board so far.**